 Filing Fees and Court Costs

-Court filing fees typically range from $30 to $400, depending on jurisdiction and claim amount.
+Court filing fees depends on jurisdiction and claim amount.
 Some courts offer fee waivers for low-income plaintiffs.
-Additional costs include service of process fees, typically $50 to $150 per defendant.
+Additional costs include service of process fees, which vary by jurisdiction.

 Serving Legal Documents